Man and Machine

 Posted in Science, SPACE WATCH, Technology

-Tagged General Motors, Humanoid robot, International Space Station, NASA, Repetitive strain injury, Robo-Glove, Robonaut, Technology, Test & certification
+Tagged General Motors, Humanoid robot, International Space Station, NASA, Repetitive strain injury, Robo-Glove, Robonaut, Technology, Test & measurement

 By Peter Wallsten, Lori Montgomery and Scott Wilson – To the outside world, it looked like a do-nothing summer Sunday, a disturbingly quiet reminder of government dysfunction.
 The prevailing theme on the weekly political talk shows was things falling apart.
 In two weeks, the government would be unable to pay its bills.
 No meetings were taking place at the White House that day, one network host said.